airswap/airswap-about/contracts/index.md

 ## `getLocator`

-Gets the intent for a given identifier.
+Gets the locator as bytes32 for a given identifier.

 ```java
 function getLocator(